ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 **Scientific Rationale**
 From Heller & Armstrong (2014):
-> “Terrestrial planemos that are slightly more massive than Earth, up to 2 or 3 M⊕, are preferably superhabitable due to the longer tectonic activity, a carbon–silicate cycle active on a longer timescale, enhanced magnetic shielding, larger surface area, smoother surface, thicker atmosphere, and the positive effects of non-intelligent life on habitability.”
+> “Terrestrial planemons that are slightly more massive than Earth, up to 2 or 3 M⊕, are preferably superhabitable due to the longer tectonic activity, a carbon–silicate cycle active on a longer timescale, enhanced magnetic shielding, larger surface area, smoother surface, thicker atmosphere, and the positive effects of non-intelligent life on habitability.”

 Lena Noack & Doris Breuer (2011) add:
-> “…the propensity of plate tectonics seems to have a peak between 1 and 5 Earth masses… a geological perspective suggests the optimal mass of a planemo is about 2 M⊕.”
+> “…the propensity of plate tectonics seems to have a peak between 1 and 5 Earth masses… a geological perspective suggests the optimal mass of a planemon is about 2 M⊕.”

 ---

 **Relation to WCB Classifications**
-In *Worlds by the Numbers*, **Rheatic Planemos** encompass the superhabitable concept, with parameter refinements for internal consistency within WCB’s classification system.
+In *Worlds by the Numbers*, **Rheatic planemons** encompass the superhabitable concept, with parameter refinements for internal consistency within WCB’s classification system.
-- See: **[[Rheatic Planemos ✓]]** for in-universe parameter ranges and classification notes.
+- See: **[[Rheatic planemons ✓]]** for in-universe parameter ranges and classification notes.

 **See Also**
 - [[Justifying Parahabitable Parameter Limits ✓]]